Bird migration

-Bird migration is the regular seasonal movement, often north and south, along a flyway, between breeding and wintering grounds.
-Many species of bird migrate.
-Migration carries high costs in predation and mortality, including from hunting by humans, and is driven primarily by the availability of food.
-It occurs mainly in the northern hemisphere, where birds are funneled onto specific routes by natural barriers such as the Mediterranean Sea or the Caribbean Sea.

-Migration of species such as storks, turtle doves, and swallows was recorded as many as 3,000 years ago by Ancient Greek authors, including Homer and Aristotle, and in the Book of Job.
-More recently, Johannes Leche began recording dates of arrivals of spring migrants in Finland in 1749, and modern scientific studies have used techniques including bird ringing and satellite tracking to trace migrants.
-Threats to migratory birds have grown with habitat destruction, especially of stopover and wintering sites, as well as structures such as power lines and wind farms.
+Bird migration is a seasonal movement of some birds between breeding and wintering grounds that occurs twice a year.
+It is typically from north to south or from south to north.
+Migration is inherently risky, due to predation and mortality.

-The Arctic tern holds the long-distance migration record for birds, traveling between Arctic breeding grounds and the Antarctic each year.
-Some species of tubenoses (Procellariiformes) such as albatrosses circle the earth, flying over the southern oceans, while others such as Manx shearwaters migrate 14,000 km between their northern breeding grounds and the southern ocean.
+The Arctic tern holds the long-distance migration record for birds, travelling between Arctic breeding grounds and the Antarctic each year.
+Some species of tubenoses, such as albatrosses, circle the Earth, flying over the southern oceans, while others such as Manx shearwaters migrate 14,000 km between their northern breeding grounds and the southern ocean.
 Shorter migrations are common, while longer ones are not.
-The shorter migrations include altitudinal migrations on mountains such as the Andes and Himalayas.
+The shorter migrations include altitudinal migrations on mountains, including the Andes and Himalayas.

 The timing of migration seems to be controlled primarily by changes in day length.
-Migrating birds navigate using celestial cues from the sun and stars, the earth's magnetic field, and mental maps.
+Migrating birds navigate using celestial cues from the Sun and stars, the Earth's magnetic field, and mental maps.

 Historical views

-In the Pacific, traditional land finding techniques used by Micronesians and Polynesians suggest that bird migration was observed and interpreted for more than 3,000 years.
-In Samoan tradition, for example, Tagaloa sent his daughter Sina to Earth in the form of a bird, Tuli, to find dry land, the word tuli referring specifically to land finding waders, often to the Pacific golden plover.
-Bird migrations were recorded in Europe from at least 3,000 years ago by the Ancient Greek writers Hesiod, Homer, Herodotus and Aristotle.
-Two books of the Bible address migration.
-The Book of Job notes migrations with the inquiry: "Is it by your insight that the hawk hovers, spreads its wings southward?"
-A prophecy of Jeremiah includes the following comment: "Even the stork in the heavens know its seasons, and the turtle dove, the swift and the crane keep the time of their arrival."
+In the Pacific, traditional land-finding techniques used by Micronesians and Polynesians suggest that bird migration was observed and interpreted for more than 3,000 years.
+In Samoan tradition, for example, Tagaloa sent his daughter Sina to Earth in the form of a bird, Tuli, to find dry land, the word tuli referring specifically to land-finding waders, often to the Pacific golden plover.

-Aristotle recorded that cranes traveled from the steppes of Scythia to marshes at the headwaters of the Nile, an observation repeated by Pliny the Elder in his Historia Naturalis.